Bowtie-free graphs and generic automorphisms: Introduction

 \section{Introduction}

-The main research problem from which this paper stems is the problem of existence of a countably infinite universal graph which forbids finitely many finite graphs as subgraphs, rather than just as induced subgraphs.
-The first examples of such universal graphs are the random graph and the universal homogeneous $K_n$-free graph.
-We focus on the case of a bowtie-free universal graph, where a bowtie ($\bowtie$) is the graph consisting of two triangles glued at one common vertex.
-A bowtie-free universal graph was first proved to exist in $1999$ by Komj\'{a}th \cite{komjath}, a result which was not attainable via the Fra\"{i}ss\'{e} amalgamation technique at the time.
-Such an obstacle provided the motivation behind the combinatorial theory developed by Cherlin, Shelah, and Shi \cite{cherlinshelahshi} which established the existence of an $\omega$-categorical existentially closed universal bowtie-free graph $\mathcal{U}_{\bowtie}$ and other universal graphs via the algebraic closure operator.
-Their theory and the uniqueness of $\mathcal{U}_{\bowtie}$ is discussed in Section \ref{CSSsection}.
-Hubi\v{c}ka and Ne\v{s}et\v{r}il \cite{hubickanesetril} also have recent results on bowtie-free graphs; they wrote that the class of finite bowtie-free graphs ``plays a key role in the context of both Ramsey theory and model theory in the area related to universality and homogeneity.
-It is the interplay of these two fields which makes this example interesting and important''.
+In this paper we examine the automorphism group of the universal $\omega$-categorical bowtie-free graph.
+This graph appears in the study of the question of existence of countably infinite universal graphs which forbid finitely many finite graphs as subgraphs, rather than induced subgraphs.
+The first examples of such universal graphs include the random graph and the universal homogeneous $K_n$-free graph for $n\geq 3$.
+We focus here on the case of the bowtie-free universal graph, where a bowtie ($\bowtie$) is the graph consisting of two triangles glued at one common vertex.
+A bowtie-free universal graph was first proved to exist by Komj\'{a}th \cite{komjath}, a result which was not attainable via the Fra\"{i}ss\'{e} amalgamation technique at the time.
+Such an obstacle provided the motivation behind the combinatorial theory developed by Cherlin, Shelah, and Shi \cite{cherlinshelahshi} which established the existence of an $\omega$-categorical universal bowtie-free graph (and other universal graphs) using the algebraic closure operator.
+We will denote this universal bowtie-free graph by $\mathcal{U}_{\bowtie}$.
+The Cherlin-Shelah-Shi theory and the uniqueness of $\mathcal{U}_{\bowtie}$ is discussed in Section \ref{CSSsection}.
+Hubi\v{c}ka and Ne\v{s}et\v{r}il \cite{hubickanesetril} were also interested in the universal bowtie-free graph as it serves as an interesting example which lies in the intersection of Ramsey theory and model theory.

-Let $\mathcal{L}$ be a countable first order language, and $M$ be a countably infinite $\mathcal{L}$-structure.
+Let $M$ be a countably infinite first-order structure.
 We say that $M$ is \textit{homogeneous} if every isomorphism between finitely generated substructures of $M$ extends to an automorphism of $M$.
-Moreover, $M$ is said to have \textit{generic automorphisms} if $\Aut(M)$ contains a comeagre conjugacy class---see Truss \cite{truss}.
-Here $\Aut(M)$ is endowed with the pointwise convergence topology which makes it a Polish group.
+The automorphism group $\Aut(M)$ of $M$ is endowed with the pointwise convergence topology which makes it a Polish group.
+With respect to this topology, the structure $M$ is said to have \textit{generic automorphisms} if $\Aut(M)$ contains a comeagre conjugacy class — see Truss \cite{truss}.